Mehdi Mahdavikia: Personal life

 Mahdavikia played several sports as a youngster and was exceptionally talented at handball, even being named captain of Iran's under 14 team.

 Mahdavikia is married to Sepideh and has a daughter, Asal.

 In April 2006, Mahdavikia caused a stir when it came out he married a second wife named, Samira Samii, while being in his native Iran in December 2005, thus practising bigamy.
 He himself stated that he made a "big mistake", and they divorced after a short while.

 Mahdavikia's younger brother, Hadi played for Homa F.C. and Persepolis F.C., and now is the head coach of KIA Football Academy.
 Mahdavikia's nephew Mostafa is also a football player in Iran.

+During the 2025–2026 Iranian protests, Mahdavikia called on the international community to prevent the voices of protesters from being silenced as a result of the Iranian government's internet blackouts in response to the protests, stating: "When the internet is shut down, human rights are also silenced."
+On 24 January 2026, Mahdavikia reposted a picture of a stunned woman over the bodies of victims killed in the protests in Kahrizak, stating: "The image is telling.
+Anyone whose heart does not ache has not smelled of honor and humanity."